Embodied music cognition: Introduction

 of perception and action.
 With new sensor technology, gesture-based research has meanwhile become a vast domain of music research, with consequences for the methodological and epistemological foundations of music cognition research.

 Method

 The scientific apparatus draws upon an empirical and evidence-based methodology, which is based on measurement of sound (via audio-recording), human movement (via video-recording, kinematic recording), human biology (via bioparameter-recording) and semantics (via questionnaires).
 Using a scientific apparatus for measurement, statistical analysis and computational modelling, embodied music cognition aims to build up reliable knowledge about the role of the human body in meaning formation.

 Applications

 Research in embodied music cognition has a strong connection with technology development, more particularly, in fields related to interactive music systems, and music information retrieval.
-Mediation technology is the technology by which the human body, and consequently also the human mind, can be given an extension in the digital musical domain.
+Mediation technology is the technology by which the human body, and consequently also the human mind could be considered as an extension in the digital musical domain.